Skip to content

 Not every conversation belongs with AI.
 The AI Act imposes requirements on human supervision and transparency.
 Customers have the right to be handed off to a human, and must know they are talking to AI.
 Done badly this is a brand and compliance risk.

-Per chatbot we define explicit escalation rules: low confidence, sentiment spike, sensitive topics (finance, legal, complaints) or explicit customer request.
+For each chatbot, explicit escalation rules are defined: low confidence, sentiment spike, sensitive topics (finance, legal, complaints) or explicit customer request.
 The bot hands over the conversation with full context.
 Short AI disclosure at the start, audit trail on every decision.
 AI Act compliant from day one.

 What it delivers